GreenCUBIC/BioGRID-PPI/Models/DPPI/README.md

 e.g.
 > **th dppi.lua -train dataTrain -test dataTest -device 1**

-1. First arg supplies directory to training data, second arg supplies directory to test data
+- First arg supplies name for training data, second arg supplies name for test data

-2. Each directory should contain .fasta files named with 'ProteinA' or 'ProteinB' and 'positive' or 'negative':
+- Each dataset should contain the following using the same name
 e.g.
+1. A **dataTrain.node** file containing a list of all protein IDs
+> PROTEIN1
+> PROTEIN2
+> PROTEIN3
+> ...
+2. A **dataTrain.csv** file containing the interactions with labels
+> PROTEIN1,PROTEIN2,1
+> PROTEIN1,PROTEIN1,1
+> PROTEIN3,PROTEIN2,1
+> PROTEIN1,PROTEIN3,0
+> PROTEIN2,PROTEIN2,0
-> ls dataTrain/
+> ...
-> negative_ProteinA.fasta  positive_ProteinA.fasta negative_ProteinB.fasta  positive_ProteinB.fasta

-These are formatted such that the .fasta lines of protein IDs and sequences line up one-to-one with protein As and protein Bs
-e.g.

-Therefore, PROTEINA1 and PROTEINB1 are a positive interaction, PROTEINA2 and PROTEINB2 are positive, etc...thus, the number of lines for each A - B file must be equal.
+3. A  **dataTrain/** directory containing files named as the protein IDs found in the .node file without any extension.
+Each file's contents contain the PSSM results table of a BLAST search for that protein against a database

 <i>Note 1: if train data and test data args are the same, a 5-fold cross-validation will **NOT** be performed on the provided data.</i>